 Once nesting season ends, these Violet-green Swallows seem to know it’s time to party!
-They usually nest as single pairs in cavities or nesting boxes in the Western United States.
-But now, they gather on electrical wires by the dozens, and chatter away as part of their pre-migration socializing.
+They usually nest as single pairs in cavities or nesting boxes.
+But now, they gather on electrical wires by the dozens in the Western United States, and chatter away as part of their pre-migration networking.
 [Repeat chattering of Violet-green Swallows]

 They’re not alone.
-Tree Swallows, both adults and juveniles, often join the Violet-greens, before they all begin their southbound migration to Mexico and Central America.
-Cliff Swallows may gather in the same fashion.
-And Barn Swallows — not just in North America, but across Europe and into China — party, too.
+Tree Swallows often join the Violet-greens, before they all begin their southbound migration to Mexico and Central America.
+Cliff Swallows may gather the same way.
+And so will Barn Swallows — not just in North America, but across Europe, and into China too.
 [Chatter of Barn Swallows]

-Birds flock for protection — the more eyes watching, the greater the chance of noticing predators.
+Birds flock for protection — the more eyes watching, the greater the chance of noticing predators and the harder it is for predators to single out any one bird.
 Also, birds flock to share information about where to find food.

-Migrating by day, swallows forage for insects as they move south.
-Next spring when they return, you won’t see the swallows sitting on telephone wires.
-Then it’s all business, as they begin selecting their sites and building their nests.
-They save their socializing for the fall.
+Migrating by day, swallows forage for insects as they move farther south.
+When they return in the spring, you won’t see them sitting around on telephone wires.
+In spring, it’s all business, as the swallows start selecting their sites and building their nests.
+They'll save all that socializing for the fall.